haochien/drf-subscription-app-tutorial/Tutorial_Note/Tutorial12_SSL_Certificate_for_Django_App.md

 # update get-cert.sh
 vi /root/drf-subscription-app-tutorial/backend/scripts/get-cert.sh
 # press i to go into insert mode
-# update values in DOMAIN and EMAIL
+# update values in DOMAIN and EMAIL (due to rate limit, please keep STAGING=1 in testing)
 # press Esc, and type :wq to save